 The same exercises were performed using a different shape for the time evolution of the surface mass balance.
-Figure 9 shows the results for an experiment conducted using the cosine-wave formulation of the surface mass balance (Fig. 6), which is relatively more continuous than the square-wave version.
-Similar performance levels were obtained by the UP-2 and RCIP+corr (RCIP) methods for the small amplitude case (Fig. 9c).
-Instability also arises at low-to-high transitions when the ratio of high-to-low accumulation is larger (archived in the Supplement).
+Figure 9 [8] shows the results for Figures 8 and 9 are the results of an experiment conducted using the cosine-wave formulation of the [83]

+385 surface mass balance (Fig. 6), which is relatively more continuous than the square-wave version.
+Similar performance levels swere obtained by the UP-2 and RCIP+corr (RCIP) methods for the small amplitude case (Fig. 9c).
+Instability also arises at low-to-high transitions when the ratio of high/low accumulation is larger (archived in the Supplement)(Fig. 9c).
+B3

-Figure 10 shows the results obtained by square-wave forcing in terms of computed annual layer thickness, λ , against the computed age for all the schemes, obtained by the relative duration of the $P{\rm H}$: $P{\rm L} = 1$: 1 case (similar figures obtained by other experimental configurations are archived in the Supplement).
+Figure 10 shows the results obtained by square-wave forcing in terms of computed annual layer thickness, λ , against the computed age for all the schemes, obtained by the relative duration of the $P{\text{H}}: P{\text{L}} = 1:1$ case (similar figures obtained by other experimental configurations are archived in the Supplement).
+Since the periodicity of the input cycle is 100 kyr in this

+390 other experimental configurations are archived in the Supplement).
 Since the periodicity of the input cycle is 100 kyr in this experiment, the annual layer thickness profiles should show the same periodicity.
-The obtained results show relatively good performance for the RCIP+corr (RCIP) scheme in terms of the phases when compared with the UP-2 and UP-1 schemes.
+The obtained results show relatively good performance for the RCIP+corr(RCIP) scheme in terms of the phases when compared with the UP-2 and UP-1 schemes.
 Dissipation at the discontinuity blur the square-wave shapes, particularly at the deeper part, but the phases are still maintained better by the RCIP+corr (RCIP) scheme than by the UP-2 scheme.

-3.5 Non-steady thickness experiments
+395 3.5 Non-steady thickness experiments